-PDOP In Very High
+Respondents Hold the PDOP In Very High Esteem

-- On a zero through ten rating scale, the PDOP receives a very positive average score of 8.2.
-It has a better than 20:1 favorable-to-unfavorable ratings ratio. - < pq.
-20 > - Just over half of Oak Park residents (51%) give the highest esteem ratings to the District (scores of 9+).
-Another 26% are very positive, and 13% are somewhat positive. - By comparison, only 4% are dissatisfied with the District overall, and 6% are neutral (no strong opinion either way). - The highest ratings tend to come from younger adults (under age 45) and the newest Oak Park residents (moved here within the past 5 years).
-Both white and African American residents give higher than average scores.
+- On a zero through ten rating scale, the PDOP receives a very positive average score < pg.
+20 > of 8.2.
+It has a better than 20:1 favorable-to-unfavorable ratings ratio. - Just over half of Oak Park residents (51%) give the highest esteem ratings to - By comparison, only 4% are dissatisfied with the District overall, and 6% are neutral (no strong opinion either way).